What is sales led growth, and why does your business need it? [5 examples]

 • Short-term focus: Sales-led growth can sometimes become overly focused on short-term goals.
 The drive to close deals and meet quotas may overshadow long-term strategic planning.
 It’s critical to strike a balance to ensure sustainable growth.

 • Risk of neglecting brand building: In a sales-led growth model, there’s a risk of underestimating the importance of building a strong brand and long-term customer relationships.
-While closing sales is paramount, it’s equally important to engage in activities that foster brand loyalty and customer retention.
+While improving sales funnel metrics is paramount, it’s equally important to engage in activities that foster brand loyalty and customer retention.

 • Dependence on sales team: Lastly, a heavy reliance on the sales team may lead to a lack of autonomy or involvement from other departments.
 Sales-led growth should not mean sidelining other crucial functions like marketing or product development, but rather ensuring they work in harmony, guided by insights from the sales team.